Prahran: Non-residential architecture

 Other significant Prahran emporiums include Conway's Buildings (1914) and the large Colosseum building (1897), which was lost to fire in 1914.

-Other heritage buildings include the former Prahran Town Hall (now used as a library and council offices), the adjacent former City Hall (1888) (now used for special functions and as an exhibition space), the neighbouring police station (1887) and court house (1887) and Rechabite Hall (1888), in the Second Empire style.
+Other heritage buildings include the former Prahran Town Hall (now vacant), the adjacent former City Hall (1888) (now unused), the neighbouring police station (1887) and court house (1887) and Rechabite Hall (1888), in the Second Empire style.
 The Prahran Fire Tower (1889) is on Macquarie Street.
 State School number 2855, formerly Prahran Primary School (1888), on High Street was converted into apartments in 2005.
-St Matthew's Church, a large bluestone church on High Street built in the 1880s, was converted into offices in the 1980s.
+St Matthew's Church, a large bluestone church on High Street built in the 1880s, was partly converted into offices in the 1980s.

 Residential architecture

 Residential Prahran consists of mostly single storey Victorian and Edwardian terrace houses, with some larger double storey terraces closer to the main shopping strips.

 Public space

-Prahran features many small (largely hidden) gardens scattered throughout the suburb.
-The former Greville Botanical Gardens, now "Grattan Gardens", are off Greville Street, on Grattan Street.
-Subdivisions have caused incursions to what is now a narrow strip, with a playground and heritage pavilion.
-The Princes Gardens are a small garden, which features Chapel Off Chapel, an old church converted into a theatre, as well as the Prahran skate park, home to the best vert skateboarding facilities in Victoria.
-Victoria Gardens, off High Street, is a Victorian era garden designed by notable landscape designer William Sangster in 1885.
+Prahran features many small, typically hidden gardens scattered throughout the suburb.
+The former Prahran Gardens, now "Grattan Gardens", are on the corner of Greville Street and Grattan Street and feature a playground and heritage bandstand.
+The Princes Gardens on Malvern Road, are a small garden, which features Chapel Off Chapel, an old church converted into a theatre, as well as the Prahran skate park.
+Victoria Gardens, on High Street, is a Victorian-era garden designed by landscape designer William Sangster in 1885.
 It features a sunken oval surrounded by London plane trees and a Victory bronze statue.
-The Orrong Romanis Park is the largest park in Prahran, although the Cato Street carpark has been converted into an urban square named Prahran Square.
+The Orrong Romanis Reserve is the largest park in Prahran, although the Cato Street carpark has been converted into an urban square named Prahran Square.